 Humanitarian bodies estimate that there will be 6.4 million people in June in need of humanitarian assistance in the ASALs region of Kenya.

-“The frequency of these disease outbreaks is directly linked to these extreme weather events and climate change,” the WHO officer said.
 “I’ve been working on and off in this region for almost 25 years now – and in terms of accumulated emergencies, this is bad as I’ve ever seen it.”

-The report came against the backdrop of climate change and COP27 declarations/agreements last year when the UN Secretary-General Antonio Guterres unveiled a $3.1 billion plan to ensure everyone on the planet is protected by early warning systems in the next five years.
+Noteworthy, the UN Secretary-General Antonio Guterres unveiled a $3.1 billion plan to ensure everyone on the planet benefits from early warning systems in the next five years.

 The final agreement highlighted that “$4 to $6 trillion a year needs to be invested in renewable energy until 2030 – including investments in technology and infrastructure – to allow the world to reach net-zero emissions by 2050.”